pydantic/pydantic/docs/usage/validators.md

-Custom validation and complex relationships between objects can be achieved using the `validator` decorator.
+Custom validation and complex relationships between objects can be achieved using the `field_validator` decorator.

 ```py
 from pydantic_core.core_schema import FieldValidationInfo